yuriy-kormin/yuriy-kormin/README.md

 <!-- ![](https://visitor-badge.glitch.me/badge?page_id=yuriy-kormin.yuriy.kormin) -->
 ## VISITORS ![Visitor Count](https://profile-counter.glitch.me/yuriy-kormin/count.svg?label=visitors&style=plastic)

-&#9996; Hello!
+Hello everyone!
 My name is Yuriy.

 I enjoy working with a variety of technologies and frameworks to build creative and functional web applications.

-Currently, I'm diving deep into the world of full-stack development, particularly focusing on the Django framework and modern front-end libraries like React/Redux along with Bootstrap for UI design.
+Currently,I'm diving deep into the world of full-stack development, particularly focusing on the Django framework and modern front-end libraries like React/Redux along with Bootstrap for UI design.